Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 126:
 - By KevgenGD.

+ship 127:
+- By RetroAdvance64.
+- A direct remake to the original Ship.

 ship 129:
 - By RetroAdvance64.
 - A direct remake to the original Ship.
 Uses the N64 Model of the Arwing, a combat spacecraft from the Star Fox series, as reference.

+ship 130:
+- By Sharkcrome.

 ship 131:
 - By Aleiz21.